YukaMTakagi/YukaMTakagi/README.md

 I focus on building reliable, automated solutions, improving operational efficiency, and enabling teams with practical tooling and documentation.

 ## Education & Certifications
-- Masters degree on Informatics Engeneering, Polytechnic Institute of Viseu, 2025
+- Masters degree on Informatics Engineering, Polytechnic Institute of Viseu, 2025
 - Master thesis on Security and Privacy Framework for a Cloud Native Platform, grade 16/20